sgorgun/static-methods-compiler-errors/README.md

 ![Rebuild Solution](images/rebuild-solution.png)

-8. Open the _Error List_ view again and make sure there are no CS0103 issues.
+8. Open the _Error List_ window again and make sure there are no CS0103 issues.

 ## CS0117

 ![CS0117](images/cs0117.png)

-1. Open the _Error List_ view, find the CS0117 issue.
+1. Open the _Error List_ window, find the CS0117 issue.
 2. Open and read the issue documentation page.
-3. Navigate to the code by clicking on the issue line in _Error List_ view.
+3. Navigate to the code by clicking on the issue line in _Error List_ window.
 4. Replace the name of the method called in the return statement with correct spelling - _ReturnLong_.

 ```cs